 SBA regulations currently limit the amount that our SBIC subsidiary may borrow up to a maximum of \$150 million when it has at least \$75 million in regulatory capital, receives a capital commitment from the SBA and has been through an examination by the SBA subsequent to licensing.
-As of March 31, 2010, our SBIC subsidiary had \$75 million in regulatory capital.
-The SBA issued a capital commitment to our SBIC subsidiary in the amount of \$75 million.
-Our SBIC subsidiary will not be able to access more than half of the commitment until it is examined by the SBA, and we cannot predict the timing for completion of an examination by the SBA.
+As of September 30, 2010, our SBIC subsidiary had \$75 million in regulatory capital and the SBA had issued a capital commitment to our SBIC subsidiary in the amount of \$150 million.